 Insert a bookmark

-Select text or an item, or click where you want to insert a bookmark.
+Select an intended destination item or simply click where you want to insert a bookmark.

 Under Bookmark name, type a name.

-Note: Bookmark names need to begin with a letter.
-They can include both numbers and letters, but not spaces.
-If you need to separate words, you can use an underscore ( _ )—for example, First_heading.
+Important: Bookmark names must begin with a letter.
+After that, they can include numbers and letters, but not spaces.
+If you need to separate words, you can use an underscore ( _ ).
+For example, First_heading.

-Select the text to which you want to apply a heading style.
+Select the bookmark to which you will apply a heading style.

-Select the text or object you want to use as a hyperlink.
+Select the text or object you want to use as a selectable hyperlink.

 Under Link to, click Place in This Document.